Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Fully hyperbolic CNN (HCNN)

 In batch normalization, the mean is not weighted, which gives $\nu_{i} = \frac{1}{m}$.
 Now, we shift the features from the batch's mean $\vect{\mu}_{\mathcal{B}}$ to the parameterized mean $\vect{\beta}$ using the parallel transport operation $\transp{\vect{\mu}_{\mathcal{B}}}{\vect{\beta}}{\vect{x}}$.
 Parallel transport does not change the variance, as it is defined to preserve the distance between all points.
 Finally, the running estimate is updated iteratively using the weighted centroid with $\nu_1=(1-\eta)$ and $\nu_2=\eta$.

-\paragraph{Re-scaling} For re-scaling, we rely on the Fréchet variance $\sigma^2 \in \mathbb{R}^+$, which can be defined as the expected squared Lorentzian distance between a point $\vect{x}_i$ and the mean $\vect{\mu}$, given by $\sigma^2 = \frac{1}{m}\sum_{i=1}^{m}d^2(\vect{x}_i, \vect{\mu})$.
-To re-scale the batch, features must be moved along the geodesics connecting them to their centroid, which is generally infeasible to compute.
+\paragraph{Re-scaling} For re-scaling, we rely on the Fréchet variance $\sigma^2 \in \mathbb{R}^+$, defined as the expected squared Lorentzian distance between a point $\vect{x}_i$ and the mean $\vect{\mu}$, and given by $\sigma^2 = \frac{1}{m}\sum_{i=1}^{m}d_\mathcal{L}^2(\vect{x}_i, \vect{\mu})$ \citep{kobler-et-al-2022}.
+In order to re-scale the batch, features must be moved along the geodesics connecting them to their centroid, which is generally infeasible to compute.
 However, geodesics intersecting the origin are very simple, as they can be represented by straight lines in tangent space $\tangentsp{\origin}$.
 This is reflected by the equality between the distance of a point to the origin and the length of its corresponding tangent vector ($d_{\mathcal{L}}(\vect{x},\origin) = ||\logmap{\origin}{\vect{x}}||$).
-Using this property, we propose to re-scale features by first parallel transporting them towards the origin $\transp{\mu_{\mathcal{B}}}{\origin}{\vect{x}}$, making the origin the new mean.
+Using this property, we propose to re-scale features by first parallel transporting them towards the origin {$\transp{\vect{\mu}_B}{\origin}{\logmap{\vect{\mu}_{\mathcal{B}}}{\vect{x}}}$}, making the origin the new centroid and straightening the relevant geodesics.
 Then, a simple multiplication re-scales the features in tangent space.
-Finally, parallel transporting to the parameterized mean completes the algorithm and yields the normalized features.
-The final algorithm of Lorentz batch normalization can be formalized as
+Finally, parallel transporting to $\vect{\beta}\in\mathbb{L}^n_K$ completes the algorithm and yields the normalized features.
+The final algorithm is formalized as

-In our definition of hyperbolic feature maps, the centroid must be computed across multiple dimensions.
-For example, given a feature map $\{\vect{x}_{h,w} \in \mathbb{L}^n_K\}_{h,w=1}^{H,W}$ for all $m$ instances, we first compute the centroid of all hyperbolic vectors per instance and then the centroid across the batch dimension, i.e., the centroid of instance centroids.
-Similarly, the Fréchet variance is computed for separate instances and then averaged across the batch dimension as it is in $\mathbb{R}^+$.
-Furthermore, the running estimate of the Fréchet variance is computed using a standard running average.

-Notice that in Lorentz batch normalization, the features must be parallel transported twice, which is computationally slower than directly transporting to the new mean, as in \cite{lou-et-al-2020}.
-However, transporting towards and from the origin are special cases that can be computed efficiently, reducing the overhead significantly.
-That is why our algorithm still obtains a similar runtime to methods using a single parallel transport operation.